Associate Professor, Associate Dean for Student and Academic Affairs; Founder and Director, Gender and Policy Center

 Arlington, VA 22201

-Bonnie Stabile is an associate professor and associate dean of student and academic affairs in the Schar School of Policy and Government at George Mason University, where she also serves as director of the Master’s in Public Administration (MPA) Program.
+Bonnie Stabile is an associate professor and associate dean of student and academic affairs in the Schar School of Policy and Government at George Mason University.

 She teaches courses on policy analysis, program evaluation, ethics, and gender in the Schar School's master's programs in public policy, public administration, and biodefense.
 Stabile was the 2019 recipient of the Schar School's Teaching Award.